 With the support of the French Institute of Greece / Institut Français de Grèce.

-We would like to thank a lot Esther-Stella Cohen, 96 years old, the last survivor of the genocide today in Ioannina, who welcomed us to her house for a long talk.
+We would like to thank a lot Esther-Stella Cohen, the last survivor of the genocide in Ioannina who recently passed away, and who welcomed us to her home for a long narration of her memories.
 We also thank Kaiti Hatzi, Angelina Hatzi, Savvas Michail Matsas, Katerina Matsa, Allegra Matsa, John Kalef Ezra, Leonardos Batis, Sakis Negrin, Panos Vadaloukas, Adi Liraz, Saranna Biel-Cohen, Mimis Cohen, Eleni Pangratiou-Alexaki, Yiannis Alexakis, Popi Banou, Elias Poulos, the Jewish Museum of Athens and the Memorial de la Shoah in Paris, for their support in the research and preparation of the show.